pandaiscodingcpu/CarCalcX/README.md

 pandas: For data analysis , used https://www.kaggle.com/datasets/taeefnajib/used-car-price-prediction-dataset from kaggle
 Scikit-Learn: To train a linear regression model
 Numpy: To use log transformation on large price values in the dataset
-Streamlit: Built a user-friendly GUI with AI and used streamlit community platform to host
 Joblib: To save the model

 # Additional changes